wtaylor17/VPRNN/README.md

 setattr(keras.initializers, '<lambda>', IMDBInit)
 ```
 before you call `load_vprnn`.
 An evaluation script may be added soon.
 For now, see [this Colab notebook](https://colab.research.google.com/drive/1gWfXBGbsC8pHsRg0yntDVhdZUNxXVThQ?usp=sharing).

+### Strange Issue with HAR-2 on Linux
+For some reason HAR-2 won't train or predict correctly on Linux (from what I can tell).
+I have trained and tested the model on two separate Windows machines and got the same (reported) results, while accuracy drops even for pretrained models on Linux.
+This is still under investigation.